Aliazzzz/Applied-Design-Patterns-in-CODESYS-V3/README.md

 # Remember!

-Allthough design patterns can ease your life significantly, the best solution is always the simplest solution, no matter what fancy pattern you throw at it!
+Allthough design patterns can ease your life significantly, the best solution is always the simplest solution (and/ or procedural), no matter what fancy pattern you throw at it!